 Keep in mind that silicone caulk is not the same as acrylic caulk.

-For acrylic caulking, all you need is a little water and a scraping tool.
+For removing acrylic caulking, all you need is a little water and a scraping tool.

-But silicone caulk is very tough and stubborn, so it needs different techniques to remove.
+But getting the silicone caulk off is very tough and stubborn, so it needs different techniques to remove.

 While you can get it removed by following the above steps, be sure you know the type of caulk in place before you start the removal process.